tearoom1/kirby-meta-kit/README.md

 The plugin adds a **Meta Kit** section to the Kirby Panel main menu with powerful metadata management tools:

 **Features:**
-- **Overview Dashboard:** Statistics showing metadata coverage across all pages
+- **Overview Dashboard:** Statistics showing metadata coverage across all pages (including site)
-- **Bulk Operations:** Generate or update metadata for multiple pages at once
+- **Bulk Operations:** Edit multiple pages at once with a table-based interface
+  - Column-based layout for efficient editing
+  - Edit meta title and description inline
+  - AI generation buttons for each field
+  - Character counters with validation (green/orange)
+  - Apply changes with a single click
 - **Legacy Migration:** Detect and convert old SEO fields to the new structure
-- **Single Page Editor:** Quick edit dialog for meta title, description, and OG image
+- **Quick Edit:** Single-page metadata editor accessible from the main table
 - **AI Generation:** Generate optimized meta titles (30-65 chars) and descriptions (max 160 chars)

 **Access:** Click **"Meta Kit"** (wand icon) in the Panel sidebar